 Most, if not all, tour groups are asked to solemnly bow and lay flowers on one or two occasions in front of statues of Kim Il Sung when visiting monuments of national importance.
 Always act in a respectful manner around images North Korean leaders.

-If you don't think you can follow the rules, behave respectfully and keep any negative thoughts or opinions to yourself you should reconsider travelling to North Korea.
+If you don't think you can follow the rules, behave respectfully and keep any negative thoughts or opinions to yourself you should reconsider traveling to North Korea.

 It is a criminal act in North Korea to show disrespect to the country's current and former leaders, Kim Jong-Il and Kim Il-Sung.
 Persons violating the laws of North Korea, even unknowingly, may be expelled, arrested, or imprisoned.